Paul Stephenson’s debut collection is due from Carcanet in June 2023.

-Paul Stephenson was a winner in the 2014/2015 Poetry Business Book and Pamphlet competition judged by US poet Billy Collins.
+Paul was a winner in the 2014/2015 Poetry Business Book and Pamphlet competition judged by US poet Billy Collins.
 His resulting first pamphlet ‘Those People‘ was published in May 2015 by Smith/Doorstop.
 His second pamphlet ‘The Days that Followed Paris‘, written in the wake of the 2015 terrorist attacks, was published by HappenStance in October 2016 and included as one of the Poetry School’s Books of the Year 2016.
 His third pamphlet ‘Selfie with Waterlilies‘ won the Paper Swans Press pamphlet competition and appeared in September 2017.

 Paul was born and grew up in Cambridge, England.
 He studied modern languages and linguistics then European Studies.
 He has lived in London, Paris and Brussels and – with teaching in the Netherlands – has been a Eurostar Frequent Traveller for over a decade.
 He has published poems in journals including Magma, Poetry London, The Rialto, Bare Fiction and The Interpreter’s House, as well as the experimental anthology ‘Adventures in Form‘ (Penned in the Margins, 2012).
 He has reviewed for the The North, Sphinx and PN Review.
 He interviews poets about their first collections.
-He co-edited issue of Magma on ‘Europe’, published in May 2018.
-He co-curated Poetry in Aldeburgh 2018 with the Poetry School and is co-curating in 2019 (November 8-10) with the festival team.
+He co-edited issue 70 of Magma on ‘Europe’, published in May 2018.
+He has co-curated Poetry in Aldeburgh since 2018 and teaches occasionally for the Poetry School.